ryanczm/Analytic-Musings/notes/fa/fa.md

 * **The Player/Transfer Problem**
     * Key Idea - A team brings in some players in a window.
 They perform really well, adapt really well.
 A team brings in some players, they flop.
 How do we quantify this?
 Scrape forum/reddit/scouting opinions on the player and turn into a sentiment score?
     * Example - Kvara signed in Jan 24/25 for PSG for 70m euros.
 He then made a HUGE impact in PSG for 24/25 and 25/26 CL runs, responsible for their CL dominance.
     * Example - Wirtz signed in July for 25/26 for Liverpool for 120m euros.
 He then played a HUGE role in flopping (Flopian Wirtz as they call him) and is a reason why Liverpool sucked in 25/26.
 He couldn't cut it.
+120m budget would score high in our feature.
+    * Reflections - This is related to player ratings somehow.
+A new signing performing really well or flopping should in theory reflect in player ratings, assuming they are "perfect".
 * **The Manager Problem**
     * Key Idea - We know certain managers have skill or alpha.
 They build legacies, they outperform.
 How can we quantify this, especially if they have limited track records?
     * Example - Carrick signing January to replace a flopping Amorim.
 They then finish top 4 after Amorim choking.